LemmyNet/lemmy/README.md

 - Must have communities.
 - Must have threaded comments.
 - Must be federated: liking and following communities across instances.
+- Be live-updating: have a right pane for new comments, and a main pain for the full threaded view.
+  - Use websockets for post / gets to your own instance.

 ## Questions
 - How does voting work?
 Should we go back to the old way of showing up and downvote counts?
 Or just a score?